+The United States Pharmacopeia (USP) appreciates the opportunity to provide comments for this consultation.
 USP is an independent, scientific, nonprofit public health organization devoted to improving global public health through the development of public standards and related programs that help ensure the quality, safety, and benefit of medicines, dietary supplements, and foods.
+USP publishes two legally recognized Official Compendia of the United States, combined into a single publication, the United States Pharmacopeia-National Formulary (USP-NF).
+We also publish a compendium of food ingredient standards in the Food Chemicals Codex (FCC).
 USP develops public quality standards for medicines, food ingredients, and dietary supplements through an open, transparent process, with participation from academia, healthcare, industry, and government.
 One of USP's areas of expertise and focus is the development of standards for articles of botanical origin, including analytical procedures and acceptance criteria to help ensure their identity, purity, and strength.

-With respect to the national legal and regulatory status of cannabis and cannabis-containing products, USP defers to the federal government, including the U.S. Food and Drug Administration (FDA), and other applicable government authorities.
-We also understand from our interactions with various stakeholders throughout the last several years of the critical and growing need for scientific articulation of quality attributes for cannabis and cannabis-containing products to help protect patients and consumers from harm.
+With respect to the legal and regulatory status of cannabis and cannabis-containing products, USP defers to the applicable government authorities.
+From our interactions with various stakeholders throughout the last several years, we have learned of the critical and growing need for scientific articulation of quality attributes for cannabis and cannabis-containing products to help protect patients and consumers from harm.